vicmakau/masenocu-1/README.md

-# masenocu
+# Maseno-University-CU
- Maseno University Christian Union Website
+This a website For The Christian Union Of Maseno University.